brucewlee/lingfeat/README.md

   - [License](#license)
   - [Acknowledgement](#acknowledgement)

+## Upgrade Notice - 2022-10-18
+I am currently updating this repository, including project structure, feature coverage, and etc. The already existing issues will be reflected, too.
+Please email at brucelws@seas.upenn.edu for any suggestions.
+Thank you community for the patience.

 ## Overview

 LingFeat is a Python research package for various handcrafted linguistic features.
 More specifically, LingFeat is an NLP feature extraction software, which currently extracts 255 linguistic features from **English** string input.